berryamin/Python/Python-3/Doc/glossary.rst

       Method Resolution Order is the order in which base classes are searched for a member during lookup.
 See `The Python 2.3 Method Resolution Order
       <http://www.python.org/download/releases/2.3/mro/>`_.

+   module
+      An object that serves as an organizational unit of Python code.
+Modules have a namespace containing arbitrary Python objects.
+Modules are loaded into Python by the process of :term:`importing`.

+      See also :term:`package`.

    MRO
       See :term:`method resolution order`.